How to help your child on SAT or ACT Test Day

 Your kids have already been given the basics about what to bring on test day, but below are some tips for parents on the day their child is taking the ACT & SAT.

-Running through the list of what they need to bring to the test
+List of what students need to bring to the SAT test

 You should run through this list 3-4 days in advance and then one more time the night before.
 You want to make sure all items are present and accounted for including: